AimeeJLewis/Final_Group_Project/README.md

 Python scripts and multiple libraries were used in Jupyter Notebook to clean and analyze the dataset.
 Specifically, the Pandas library was used to clean the dataset - we dropped null values and dropped the first column.
 After the data file was cleaned, it was imported into Postgres using SQL.
 A split was done and two tables were created - demographics and health data.
 Those tables were then joined together on the column 'id'.
 Using an entity relationship diagram, the ERD shows the two tables and how the column 'id' was used to join the tables together.
 <img width="898" alt="Untitled" src="https://user-images.githubusercontent.com/101950175/185820604-df26c0bd-d3bd-4d2c-b6c8-b99c1c4a8772.png">
 ### Engineering and Feature Selection
 There were multiple columns that we needed to convert from categorical data into numerical data.
 We used the label encoder to convert the gender, smoking_status, work_type, Residence_type, and ever_married columns into either 0 or 1 indicators.
-The 'id' column was also dropped from the table because it was only the patient id.
+The 'id' column was also dropped from the table because it was only the patient id and that column was only used to join the two tables initially.
 ### Model Choice
 <b>Logistic Regression</b>
 <br>